Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Results

 \textbf{Mass ratio constraints.} Using purely gravitational-wave based observations, it is not possible to constrain the mass ratio $q$.
-Additionally, due to the difficulty of a-priori knowing the limb-darkening coefficients, the light curve observations offer, at most, a model-dependent constraint on the mass ratio $q$.
-Inclusion of a radial velocity, however, makes precision measurements of the mass ratio possible.
-Therefore, the uncertainty in the radial velocity largely dictates how well the mass ratio is constrained.
-This is especially true when the inclination is well constrained, as is the case for most eclipsing binaries; for non-eclipsing binaries, the measurement on radial velocities does not constrain mass ratio as effectively, but tends to have more of an effect on constraining the inclination instead.
+Additionally, due to the difficulty of a-priori knowing the gravity-darkening and limb-darkening coefficients, ellipsoidal variations in the light curve offer, at most, a model-dependent constraint on the mass ratio $q$.
+More promising, however, is the use of mass-radius relations in eclipsing systems with detectable $\dot{P}$, such as for ZTF J2243+5242 \citep{BuCo2020}.
+Inclusion of a radial velocity, however, allows for small improvements in the mass ratio recovery and thus the uncertainty in the radial velocity dictates to some effect how well the mass ratio is constrained.
+As expected from equation~\ref{eq:RadialVelocity}, the constraint on the mass ratio improves when the inclination, chirp mass, and period are well constrained.
+This is the case for most eclipsing binaries, whereas for non-eclipsing binaries, the limited improvements in mass ratio recovery due to the radial velocity constraint are less pronounced.